 While the Ortegos and others were chatting, those who soon would feed them were hard at work.
 Outside the Checkers restaurant, a thick and savory scent emanated from a large rotisserie where Mirko Petrovic was overseeing the slow roasting of two suckling pigs.

-“I’m Serb and this is our heritage,” said Mirko Petrovic, the designer of the rotisserie, as guests stopped by to pose for pictures besides the roasts.
-“At home our recipes aren’t made for five people, they’re made for 50.
+“I’m Serb and this is our heritage,” said Mirko Petrovic, the designer of the rotisserie, as guests stopped by to pose for pictures beside the roasts.
+“At home, our recipes aren’t made for five people, they’re made for 50.
 I just love making people happy, showing people something my parent and my heritage have given me.”